 2011-12: Corrado made his pro debut in April, joining the AHL’s Chicago Wolves following his third season with OHL Sudbury.
 He had 1 assist and was plus-one in four regular season games with Chicago and appeared in two playoff games in the the Wolves’ five-game playoff series with San Antonio – registering no points nor penalty minutes.
 Corrado was plus-26 in 60 games for Sudbury; the top mark on the team.
 He scored 3 goals with 23 assists and had 81 penalty minutes.
 Sudbury finished fourth in the Central Division.
 Corrado was minus-2 with 12 penalty minutes In the four-game playoff series with Brampton.

-2012-13: Corrado made the jump from junior hockey to the NHL — making his debut with Vancouver in late April and skating in three regular season games and four playoff contests with the Canucks as a 20-year old.
+2012-13: Corrado made the jump from junior hockey to the NHL — making his debut with Vancouver in late April following the OHL season and skating in three regular season games and four playoff contests with the Canucks as a 20-year old.
 He had no points nor penalty minutes in seven game NHL games; finishing -1 and averaging 19:24 minutes of ice time during the regular season and finishing -1 while averaging 12:18 minutes of ice time in the playoffs.
 Corrado played three AHL games with Chicago and had two assists prior to his call-up.
 Corrado split his final OHL season between Sudbury and Kitchener, scoring 7 goals with 38 assists in 69 games and was +18 with 89 penalty minutes.
 Kitchener advanced to the second round in the playoffs.
 Corrado scored 1 goal with 1 assist; finishing with an even plus/minus and 6 penalty minutes in 10 playoff games.